-I am very pleased to present Meherrin River Regional Jail's adopted budget for fiscal year 2020.
+I am very pleased to present Meherrin River Regional Jail's adopted budget for fiscal year 2021.
 As always, the budget has been prepared with the goal of maintaining low operational costs, while providing exceptional customer service to our user jurisdictions and providing a safe and secure environment for our staff, inmates and community.

-Our budget process for the FY2020 budget began in August 2018.
-Because of the timing and the need of our localities' budgetary timelines, we must prepare and present our proposed budget projections using financial data from fiscal year 2013 through fiscal year 2018.
-When we begin projecting for fiscal year 2020, we are only two months into fiscal year 2019.
+Our budget process for the FY2021 budget began in August 2019.
+Because of the timing and the need of our localities' budgetary timelines, we must prepare and present our proposed budget projections using financial data from fiscal year 2013 through fiscal year 2019.
+When we begin projecting for fiscal year 2021, we are only two months into fiscal year 2020.
 As you can imagine, this can be quite challenging at times.
 It is imperative we utilize all data and trends available to project and forecast the needs of our facility.

-For our fiscal year 2020 budget the Jail is faced with a decline in our inmate average daily population (ADP) from 410 in fiscal year 2019 to 400 in fiscal year 2020.
-Decreased ADP negatively impacts revenues and expenses, thus causing our user localities to be required to contribute a larger portion to balance the Jail's budget.
-Along with a decline in inmate ADP, personnel expenses increase by \$601,425 in fiscal year 2020 to provide a 3% merit increase to our staff.
-The Jail also has many fixed expenses including insurances, contracts such as medical and maintenance, etc. which remain constant despite the decline in inmate population.
-As the inmate population decreases, the per diem cost to support these fixed expenses must increase proportionately which causes a higher per diem rate for our user localities.
-In FY19 our Operational Per Diem rate to our localities was \$39.10.
-This increased 7.42% to a \$42.00 Operational Per Diem Rate in FY20 because ADP decreased along with an increase in expenses.
-The changes in ADP are shown in the graphs on page 3.
+For our fiscal year 2021 budget the Jail anticipates that inmate average daily population (ADP) will remain unchanged at 400 in fiscal year 2021, which is the same ADP as in fiscal year 2020.
+Although ADP remains the same, personnel expenses increase by \$157,818 in fiscal year 2021 to provide a 2% merit increase to our staff.
+The Jail also has many fixed expenses including insurances, IT and maintenance service contracts, etc. which are increasing slightly in fiscal year 2021.
+Although the inmate population does not change, the per diem cost to support these increasing fixed expenses must increase which causes a higher per diem rate for our user localities.
+In FY20 our Operational Per Diem rate to our localities was \$42.00.
+This increased 1.78% to a \$42.75 Operational Per Diem Rate in FY21 because of an increase in expenses.
+The historical changes in ADP are shown in the graphs on page 3.

 I truly appreciate everyone's hard work and dedication to the budget process as well as to our facility as a whole.
-I feel strongly the adopted budget in the amount of \$17,918,259 will carry us through our eighth year of operation here at our main site and through our seventh year of operation at our satellite site.
+I feel strongly the adopted budget in the amount of \$18,184,645 will carry us through our ninth year of operation here at our main site and through our eighth year of operation at our satellite site.